infretis/infentory/openmm_nacl_dissociation/README.md

 Note that OpenMM does not wrap coordinates back into the box.
 For a permeation simulation where the membrane stays in place, this can be advantegous as one can use the absolute z position as the orderparameter.
 One can wrap coordinates by adding `atoms.wrap()` somewhere in the `infretis/classes/engines/propagator.py` script, or somewhere in the openmm calculator.

+Forces are not written to the .traj files, but they can be written by retrieving them from openmm and adding them to the calculator.results section.

 # A note on integrators
 The default integrators in OpenMM seemingly all output velocities at half-steps.
 As such, one can not use these out of the box.
 To see if your integrator is viable, set up a simple simulation with an openmm reporter that reports e.g. the temperature every timestep.